Sharpe Ratio Formula

 William F. Sharpe

 William Forsyth Sharpe is STANCO 25 Professor of Finance, Emeritus, at Graduate School of Business, Stanford University, and 1990 Nobel Prize laureate.
 Most people associate him with the Sharpe ratio, but he has substantially contributed to numerous other key financial concepts, including the Capital Asset Pricing Model or binomial option pricing models.

-The following resources are among the best (in my humble opinion) if you want to quickly learn more about Professor Sharpe and his works:
+The following resources are among the best if you want to quickly learn more about Professor Sharpe and his works:

 Personal page of William F. Sharpe on Stanford University website.
 This page contains links to various papers, lecture videos and audios, and other resources by Professor Sharpe:

 Detailed bio with all positions, awards, publications, and courses: